Gabelloide/Anagram-Game/README.md

 # Anagram-Game
- A simple Anagram Game programmed in C#.
+ A simple Anagram Game programmed in C#, using Windows Forms.
 Features more than 2300 english words!